 Here is our annual list of Halloween torts and crimes.
 This holiday remains a favorite for personal injury lawyers around the world and this year’s additions show why.
-Of course, with Sandy, our area is already looking pretty spooky with downed trees and tattered exteriors.
+Halloween has everything for a torts-filled holiday: battery, trespass, defamation, nuisance, product liability and more.

 So, with no further ado, here is this year’s updated list of actual cases related to Halloween.